freeman-lab/gl-scene/README.md

 #### `selection.toggle()`

-Show or hide the selection depending on its current state.
+Show or hide the selection given its current state.

 #### `selection.position([x, y, z])`

 Set the position of the selection.
 Should be a length 3 vector for a shape, or a length 3 or 4 vector for a light.
-Can also provide a function which takes the current position as input and should return the new position.
+Can also provide a function which takes the current position as input and returns a new position.

 #### `selection.scale([x, y, z])`

 Set the scale of the selection.
 Only for shapes.
 Should be a length 3 vector or float (which will scale all dimensions).
-Can also provide a function which takes the current scale as input and should return the new scale.
+Can also provide a function which takes the current scale as input and returns a new scale.

 #### `selection.rotation(angle, [axis])`

 Set the rotation of the selection.
 Only for shapes.
 Should provide `angle` in radians and a length 3 vector for `axis`.
-Can also provide a function which takes the current 3x3 rotation matrix as input and should return the new rotation.
+Can also provide a function which takes the current 3x3 rotation matrix as input returns a new rotation matrix.

 [npm-image]: https://img.shields.io/badge/npm-v1.0.0-lightgray.svg?style=flat-square
 [npm-url]: https://npmjs.org/package/gl-scene